 Each 1.5 hour class includes Free Play, Circle Time, Parenting Tips, Exploring Time, and Closing Songs.
-Most classes are bilingual in English and Spanish.
-Parents are encouraged and expected to participate with their children in all activities.
+Parents are expected to participate with their children in activities.

 Where is it held?
-Classes meet at various locations throughout Arlington.
-Sites include: Arlington Mill Community Center, Harvey Hall Community Center, and Gates of Ballston Community Center (4108 4th St N, Arlington, VA 22203)
+CURRENTLY ONLINE via ZOOM Classes meet at various locations throughout Arlington.
+Sites include: Arlington Mill Community Center and Gates of Ballston Community Center (4108 4th St N, Arlington, VA 22203)

 Inclement Weather Policy: We follow the Arlington Public Schools (APS) inclement weather status.
 If APS is closed, Project Family classes are cancelled at all locations.
 If APS has delayed opening, morning Project Family classes at all locations are cancelled.
-However, the afternoon classes meet on regular schedule.
-Visit http://www.apsva.us or listen to the radio or TV.
+However, afternoon classes meet on regular schedule.
+Visit http://www.apsva.us or listen to the radio.

 *More information from Center for the Study of Social Policy.